milostomic/implementation-guides/netverify/callback.md

 ## Callback for Netverify

-An HTTP POST request is sent to your specified callback URL (see [Global Netverify settings](/netverify/portal-settings.md#callback-url)) containing an `application/x-www-form-urlencoded` formatted string with the result.
+An HTTP POST request is sent to your specified callback URL (see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls)) containing an `application/x-www-form-urlencoded` formatted string with the result.

 For mobile: ID verification must be enabled to receive the callback.